nazuke/SEOMacroscope/docs/manual/index.md

 If this option is enabled, PDF texts will be processed in the same manner as HTML text, including having their keyword terms analyzed, and Levenshtein processing applied.

 This option is off by default.
-Please note that enabling this option may use a lot more bandwidth.
+Please note that enabling this option may consume a lot more bandwidth.

 ##### Audio files